YemenSoft

-YemenSoft Inc. is a Yemeni software company headquartered in Sana’a, Yemen.
+YemenSoft Inc. is a Yemeni software company headquartered in Sanaa, Yemen.
 The company is known for its creation of the enterprise software to manage business plans, operations, contracts and customer relations.
 It is headquartered in Sana’a, with regional offices in the Middle East, North America and Africa.
 As of 2015, YemenSoft solutions are being used by more than 11,000 clients in more than 14 countries.

 History

-YemenSoft was founded in Sana’a, Yemen by Ali Alyousify in 1993.
-Ali Alyousify began to seek for the opportunity in the enterprise performance market that provides customized developed software for small businesses, institutions and individual offices.
-He then launched Yemen soft as a software development company provides software to various sectors.
+YemenSoft was founded in Sanaa, Yemen, by Ali Alyousify in 1993.
+Alyousify aimed to create a company that provides customized software for small businesses, institutions and individual offices.
+YemenSoft provides software to various sectors.
 The company announced their first financial system, Al-Mohaseb1 as an open source software.

 After the completing World Bank project in Yemen, YemenSoft started expanding in the Middle east and North Africa.
-It also initiated its first office in Jeddah, Saudi Arabia in the year 2009 and further expanded in Cairo, Egypt in 2010 after enhancing their services through new solutions "Motakamel plus and Onyx Pro".
+It also initiated its first office in Jeddah, Saudi Arabia in 2009 and further expanded in Cairo, Egypt in 2010 after enhancing their services through new solutions "Motakamel plus and Onyx Pro".
 Ultimate Solution Inc. is the official distributor in Saudi Arabia and is a sister company.